deejaygraham/deejaygraham.github.io/src/content/about.md

 My name is Derek Graham and this is my personal blog.

-I'm a software Solutions Architect working for a very popular business software company in the North East of England.
+I'm a software Architect working for a very popular business software company in the North East of England.
 I can't be sure that the opinions
 I have expressed here are my own so they **definitely** don't represent the views of my employer.

 For the last few years I have been working mostly on .Net, React and Azure Cloud projects.
 I have been involved  at almost every level of software development over the last 25+ years from